 • Lemon: Fresh lemon juice lightens the richness of the beans, perfectly complementing the fresh herbs and garlic.
 Fresh lime juice would also work.

 • Green onions: Used like an herb, green onion is mild enough to enjoy raw.
-They add a fresh sweet and savory flavor that complements the stewed garlic.
+They add a fresh sweet, and savory flavor that complements the stewed garlic.
 You can substitute with shallots or chives if you’d like.

 • Fresh herbs: Parsley and dill add a Mediterranean spirit and freshness to the butter beans.
 Any tender, leafy herb like basil or mint would also work.

-How to Make this Butter Beans Recipe
+How to Make Butter Beans

 • Simmer the beans.
 Add 2 (15-ounce) cans of drained butter beans and 1 cup of vegetable broth.
 Bring to a boil, then turn the heat to low and simmer until the beans are warm and the broth is just slightly thickened, 5 to 10 minutes.
 Meanwhile, trim and chop 2 green onions.
-Prepare â…“ cup each of chopped dill and parsley.
-Beans coated in spiced oil in a white skillet.
+Prepare 1/3 cup each of chopped dill and parsley.

 • Finish and serve.
-Juice in two lemons, then stir in 2 chopped the green onions and fresh herbs.
+Juice in two lemons, then stir in 2 chopped green onions and fresh herbs.
 Serve warm.

 Overhead shot of butter beans in a peach-colored bowl with a silver fork and a torn piece of crusty bread.